 CFD software can be used to model a wide variety of events including LPG dispersions, momentum-driven gas leaks, buoyancy-driven gas migration, turbine enclosure modelling (to determine heat flow/gas leaks within the enclosure and the effectiveness of the ventilation/dilution system) as well as gas ingress in HVAC applications and combustion models where the potential consequence or impact of a fire event is of interest.

-The benefits of CFD modelling have been acknowledged previously and the technique was pivotal in producing the findings for example, which led to the requirement to space gas detectors in HVAC applications to detect non-uniform distributions of gas.
+CFD modelling techniques led to the prescriptive spacing of gas detectors in HVAC applications to detect non-uniform distributions of gas.

-Examples of the types of scenarios that could be modelled are detailed below:
+Examples of types of scenarios that could be modelled: